What Does the BR Tax Code Mean?

 Everyone in the UK is entitled to earn an amount tax-free every tax year (known as personal allowance).
 For the 2022-23 tax year, this is £12,570.
-If you are paid monthly you’ll receive free pay of £1,047.50 each month, everything above this being taxed according to how much you earn.
+If you are paid monthly, for example, that means the first £1,047.50 of income you earn is tax-free and you’ll be taxed on everything above that.